sigsum/sigsum/proposals/2025-11-add-leaf-context.md

-E.g., a service providing build machinery for a large number of projects, like github and gitlab, could use a well known key to sign and sigsum log artifacts + metadata, and use the context to identify the user or project reponsible for the artifact.
+E.g., a service providing build machinery for a large number of projects, like github and gitlab, could use a well known key to sign and sigsum log artifacts + metadata, and use the context to identify the user or project responsible for the artifact.

 The main benefit is for monitoring; a monitor can tail the log and extract entries signed with a particular key and a specific context.